 In 1969, when he was 47 years old, he sought political office for the first time, running for Alexandria mayor against Ed Karst, a New Orleans-born lawyer who had moved to town only two years before.
 Against a field of two other Democrats, Karst narrowly finished ahead of Snyder, forcing a runoff for the party nomination.
 When Karst edged out Snyder again, Gov. John McKeithen canceled the general election; no member of another party had qualified.

-Snyder’s campaign, though, had been unusually ugly, particularly on the radio station KSYL, and following his loss, he was charged with and indicted for fourteen counts of defamation by a parish grand jury.
+Snyder’s campaign, though, had been unusually ugly, particularly on the radio station KSYL, and following his loss, he was charged with and indicted on fourteen counts of defamation by a parish grand jury.
 The case was ultimately thrown out by the Louisiana state Supreme Court, which ruled the District Attorney should have recused himself.
 Several prominent businessmen were among those named, including Joe D. Smith, the publisher of The Town Talk, and Harry B. Silver, the owner of the department store Weiss and Goldring and currently, at the age of 97, a member of the Alexandria City Council and the oldest elected official in the state of Louisiana.

 Almost immediately after his defeat, Snyder challenged incumbent Congressman Speedy O. Long for the 1970 Democratic primary.
 He lost again.
 But he was not deterred.
 The next year, he challenged incumbent Rapides Parish Sheriff Marshall Cappel in the primary.
 And again, he lost.